cloud-66-internal/help.cloud66.com/_rails/how-to-guides/databases/database-replication.md

 ## Enable database replication

-The process of enabling database replication varies slightly for a single stack as opposed to replication between stacks.
+The process of enabling database replication varies slightly for a single application as opposed to replication between applications.